bhoyee/IncidentPulse/README.md

   - Run `npx prisma db seed` (or custom seed) for sample services / incidents.
 - Status page cron
   - Schedule the SLA recompute task (hit `/metrics/recompute` or invoke the internal job) to refresh uptime snapshots.

+## Scaling Notes

+See the lightweight guidance in [`docs/scaling.md`](docs/scaling.md).
+Most of the heavier infra (PgBouncer, Redis/queues, pub/sub, caching, partitioning) is optional until you see real load.

 ## Roadmap